Lessons

 Tutors and approach

 Sessions are led by experienced tutors who are established practising musicians.
+The lessons are welcoming to complete beginners but also develop into more advanced musical ideas over time.

-The programme is delivered by the team behind Cornwall Youth Noise Orchestra, whose work has been featured by The Guardian, BBC Radio 3, BBC 6 Music, Uncut and Electronic Sound.
+The work has been featured by The Guardian, BBC Radio 3, BBC 6 Music, Uncut and Electronic Sound.

 Tutors are DBS checked and safeguarding trained, with experience working in schools and home education settings.

-Using software alongside hardware
+Using software alongside electronic instruments

 Alongside hands-on work with physical instruments, sessions may also use virtual modular software, which is widely used by professional musicians in live and studio contexts.

 Laptops can be provided during sessions, and learners may bring their own laptop if they wish to save work directly between sessions.
-The core focus of the lessons remains on learning modular concepts through direct, hands-on practice, whether in hardware or software form.
+The core focus of the lessons remains on learning modular concepts through direct, hands-on practice, whether in instrument or software form.

 Signal processing and wider skills